What is Tandem's mission?

 The best way to make a difference in the lives of the children and families Tandem serves is to make a financial gift in an amount that is meaningful to you.
 Tandem will put your gift to immediate use, putting books in children’s homes and giving the adults in their lives the tools to encourage and increase their child’s engagement in learning.
 The second best thing you can do is to tell a friend about our work – or better yet – bring them along to a volunteer or other Tandem event so they can get to know us.

 Speaking of volunteering, can I volunteer with Tandem?

 Absolutely!
 Our volunteers contribute to Tandem’s success by hosting book drives, handling administrative tasks, and spreading the word about the work that we do in Bay Area communities.
 We offer a variety of activities for families, groups, and individuals.

 Who are the people that work at Tandem?

-Tandem accomplishes all of the above with a staff of just 19 people.
+Tandem accomplishes all of the above with small staff working in Alameda, Contra Costa, and San Francisco counties.
 We have staff members who work on general operations, communications, fundraising, research and evaluation, and programs.
 The majority of our staff focuses on program design and implementation, and they are primarily based in schools, service organizations, and other community-based locations where we deliver our programs.
 Meet them all here.